Virtual NPWW How-To Guide

 - Record a video of you and your family thanking your fellow public works professionals and/or essential workers.
 Post the video to social media using #NPWW hashtag.

 Each year during National Public Works Week, the public works community celebrates APWA’s Top Ten Public Works Leaders of the Year.
 Traditionally, APWA Regional Directors attend a City Council ceremony in each of the recipients’ home cities to present their award.
-Just because that might not be happening across the board this year, doesn’t mean we can’t celebrate these individuals on winning this prestigious award.
 Check out some of the ways we’ll be honoring them (and how you can honor them!):